BPBorer/RGB2XGA/ReadMe.txt

-RGB (256x192) input to SVGA (800x600) output
+RGB (256x192) input to SVGA (800x600) output added the PCB files to the folder PCB/RGB2XGA

 This project was built with "Raspberry Pi Pico SDK 1.5.1" and "Pico Visual Studio Code".